The Sleep Store is committed to doing what we can to minimise our impact on the environment.

 - Packaging fill from suppliers is reused where possible.
 The only exception is polystyrene chip fill which is unsafe to send to houses with infants and toddlers.

-- 100% of organic waste from staff (fruit peel, bread, food scraps etc) goes to either our chickens or Hungry Bin worm farms
+- 100% of organic waste from our office (tea/coffee, fruit peel, bread, food scraps etc) goes to either our chickens or Hungry Bin worm farms

-- Coathangers sent on infant garments from suppliers used to go to landfill.
+- Coathangers that suppliers send with infant garments used to go to landfill.
 We now deliver these to the Salvation Army who use them in their shops

-- We reuse non-biodradable packaging fill that is sent to us by suppliers
+- We reuse non-biodegradable packaging fill that is sent to us by suppliers